Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Details for the Proof of Theorem

-We next consider the last term on the right-hand side of Eq. (\ref{eq:q_Lyapunov_decomposition}), which involves the difference between the operator $F^i(q_k^i,S_k,A_k^i,A_k^{-i},S_{k+1})$ and its expected version $\bar{F}_k^i(q_k^i)$, and hence can be viewed as the stochastic error due to sampling.
+We next consider the last term on the right-hand side of \eqref{eq:q_Lyapunov_decomposition}, which involves the difference between the operator $F^i(q_k^i,S_k,A_k^i,A_k^{-i},S_{k+1})$ and its expected version $\bar{F}_k^i(q_k^i)$, and hence can be viewed as the stochastic error due to sampling.
+Since the sample at time $k$ is generated using $\pi_{k+1}$ while $\bar{F}_k^i$ is defined using the stationary distribution and action distribution associated with $\pi_k$, the term $F^i(q_k^i,S_k,A_k^i,A_k^{-i},S_{k+1})-\bar{F}_k^i(q_k^i)$ contains both the Markovian sampling error and the one-step policy-shift error.
+Lemma~\ref{le:noise} controls both effects using the slow variation of the policies and the Lipschitz sensitivity of the stationary distribution.

 The fact that the Markov chain $\{(S_k,A_k^i,A_k^{-i},S_{k+1})\}$ is time-inhomogeneous presents a challenge in our analysis.
-To overcome this challenge, observe that: (1) the policy (hence the transition probability matrix of the induced Markov chain) is changing slowly compared to the $q$-function; see Algorithm \ref{algorithm:inner-loop} Line $3$, and (2) the stationary distribution as a function of the policy is Lipschitz (cf. Lemma \ref{le:exploration} (3)).
+To overcome this challenge, observe that: (1) the policy, and hence the transition probability matrix of the induced Markov chain, is changing slowly compared to the $q$-function; see Algorithm~\ref{algorithm:inner-loop}, Line~3, and (2) the stationary distribution as a function of the policy is Lipschitz; see Lemma~\ref{le:exploration} (3).
 These two observations together enable us to develop a refined conditioning argument to handle the time-inhomogeneous Markovian noise.
-The result is presented in following.
-Similar ideas were previous used in \cite{bhandari2018finite,srikant2019finite,chen2021finite,zou2019finite,khodadadian2021finite} for finite-sample analysis of single-agent RL algorithms.
-Recall that we use $\alpha_{k_1,k_2}=\sum_{k=k_1}^{k_2}\alpha_k$ to simplify the notation.
+The result is presented in the following lemma, whose proof is presented in Appendix~\ref{pf:le:noise}.